mickelson/attract/Readme.md

 **SOUND:** To play sounds in your setup, place the sound file in the "sounds" subdirectory of your Attract-Mode config directory.
 The sound file can then be selected from the "Sound" menu when in config mode and mapped to an action or event.
+Attract-Mode should support any sound format supported by FFmpeg (MP3, etc).

 **ARTWORK:** Attract-Mode supports PNG, JPEG, GIF, BMP and TGA image formats.
-For video formats, Attract-Mode should support any video format supported by FFmpeg.
+For video formats, Attract-Mode should support any video format supported by FFmpeg (MP4, FLV, AVI, etc).
 When deciding what file to use for a particular artwork type, Attract-Mode will use the artwork selection order set out below.

 The location of artwork resources is configured on a per-emulator basis in the "Emulators" configuration menu.
 Attract-Mode's default artworks are: "marquee"